Armando Benedetti

-Armando Alberto Benedetti Villaneda (born 29 August 1967) is a Colombian politician.
-He served as Senator of Colombia from 2006 to 2022 and Member of the Chamber of Representatives of Colombia from 2002 to 2006.
+Armando Alberto Benedetti Villaneda (born 29 August 1967) is a Colombian social communicator, journalist, politician, and diplomat who has served as Minister of the Interior since 2025.
+A member of the Humane Colombia party, he has also served as Ambassador of Colombia to Venezuela, Colombia's Ambassador to the FAO, and Chief of Staff of the Casa de Nariño.

+Born in Barranquilla, Atlántico.
+He holds a degree in Social Communication from the Pontifical Xavierian University.
+After serving as a Councilor of Bogotá from 1998 to 2000, he was elected to the Chamber of Representatives for Bogotá and later elected Senator in 2006, a position he held for sixteen years.

+In 2022, he joined Gustavo Petro 2022 presidential campaign.
+Due to his political influence within the Petro administration, he is one of its most controversial members.
+In February 2024, he was confirmed as Chief of Staff of the Casa de Nariño and a week later as Minister of the Interior, replacing Juan Fernando Cristo.

 Career

 Benedetti attended the Pontifical Xavierian University, and graduated with a degree in communication studies.
 He briefly worked as a reporter for Noticiero QAP between 1990 and 1991, and later served as political adviser to Eduardo Verano de la Rosa during the 1991 Constituent Assembly.
 He served as Secretary General of Public Establishments of the National Traffic and Transport Institute (Intra) between 1992 and 1993, and was later appointed deputy director of the Colombia Health Resource Company (Ecosalud), serving from 1996 to 1997.

 In 1998, Benedetti was elected to the Bogotá City Council as a Liberal party candidate, and head of his electoral list.
 He served as Council Member until 2000, when he decided not to seek re-election in order to run for Congress.